aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/couchbase-sink.md

-With the above configuration stored in a `couchbase-sink.json` file, you can create the connector in the `demo-kafka` instance and you should see the data landing in an Couckbase bucket topic named `travel-sample`.
+With the above configuration stored in a `couchbase-sink.json` file, you can create the connector in the `demo-kafka` instance and you should see the data landing in an Couchbase bucket topic named `travel-sample`.

 import CouchBase from "@site/static/includes/trademark-couchbase.md"